Physics

 and then moves on.

 It actually sits perfectly still on its haunches for a pretty long time before it moves on.
 How do we know?
 From lidar.
 Taking its name from radar: radio detection and ranging, lidar is light detection and ranging.
-A radio wavelength of an FM station at 100 million Hertz (your radio reads “100”) moving at the speed of light: 300 million meters per second, is 300/100: Three meters.
+A radio wavelength of an FM station at 100 million Hertz (your radio reads “100”) moving at the speed of light: 300 million meters per second, is 300/100: three meters.
 Lidar detects much shorter wavelengths than radar: it requires the use of a laser.
-Lidar wavelengths are in the visible and infrared: The wavelength of green light is of order five 10 millionths of a meter.
-It can therefore probe much smaller objects.
+The wavelength of green light is of order five 10 millionths of a meter.
+It can therefore probe much smaller objects than can radar.
 Radar and lidar work the same way: the simplest design consists of a transmitter and a detector at the same place.
 A pulse is sent out; it collides with and scatters back from an object to the detector.
 The total round trip time gives the distance to the object.
 For radar it could be an airplane.
 For lidar it can be something much smaller, such as a fog droplet.

 Physics of the atom

 When we look at a rainbow or through a prism, we see light as a continuous spectrum.
-Why this was so was unclear.
-So physicists looked for a simpler system, as is their wont.
-That was a single gas, such as hydrogen.
-It emitted a line spectrum; that is, only certain wavelenghts showed up when it was heated, as in Figure__.
-But that too, despite being simpler, was not understood.
-Enter Niels Bohr, a youg Danish physicist, who provided an answer in 1913– by breaking the rules of classical physics.
-Electrons circling the nucleus were like planets circling the Sun.
-If a planet dropped from one orbit to another, energy would be given off.
-Thus so an electron.
+Until the twentieth century, why this was so was unclear.
+So physicists looked for a simple system, as is their wont.
+They chose hydrogen gas.
+It emitted a line spectrum; that is, only certain wavelengths showed up when it was heated, as in Figure 1.
+But that too, despite being ostensibly simple, was not understood.
+Enter Niels Bohr, a young Danish physicist, who provided an answer in 1913– by breaking the rules of classical physics.
+He adopted the model of electrons circling a nucleus, like planets circling the Sun.
 But here’s the difference.
 Planets can take any orbit they like.
-If the same were true about electron, the the energy given off could be anything–a continuous spectrum!
-Bohr got around this by postulating–contra classical physics- that the electrons, unlike the planets, were constrained to certain orbits.
-Thus the light energy given off when an electron dropped from one energy level to a lower one could only have certain values; viz., a line spectrum.
-The color of the line was determined by the size of the quantum leap in energy, as in Figure__.
+If the same were true for electrons, then the energy given off if they dropped from higher to lower orbits could be anything–a continuous spectrum!
+Bohr got around this by postulating–contra classical physics–that the electrons, unlike the planets, were constrained to certain orbits, as in Figure 2.
+Thus, the output of light when an electron dropped from one orbit to a lower one could only have certain energies; viz., a line spectrum.
+Conversely, input light at that wavelength causes the electron to jump from the lower to the higher orbit.
+The color of the line was determined by the size of the quantum leap in energy, as in Figure 3.

 Over the next few years, Bohr’s model was modified; for example, the orbits were shown to be elliptical rather than circular.
-But then came a model of the atom that overthrew Bohr’s, relegating it to the sobriquet “The old quantum mechanics”.
+But then came a model of the atom that overthrew Bohr’s, relegating to it the sobriquet “The old quantum mechanics”.
 The new quantum mechanics, which we have to this day, is based on the premise that an electron (and any other particle) is also a wave.
-The breakthrough was provided by Erwin Schrodinger (he of feline fame), with his famous equation linking wave and particle properties.
+The breakthrough was provided by Erwin Schrodinger (he of feline fame), with his equation linking wave and particle properties.
 To give two concrete examples, if you look through a screen door at a streetlight, it will appear to have alternating light and dark sections; this is proof of the wave nature of light.
-On the other hand,when an elevator door reopens as you leap in, that’s because you are interrupting an invisible beam of light, which triggers a crcuit which reopens the door.
+On the other hand,when a closing elevator door reopens as you leap in (if you’re lucky), that’s because you are interrupting an invisible beam of light, which triggers a circuit which reopens the door.
 That beam can only be explained by light being made up of particles.

-Here are some of the research problems I worked on.
-NB.
-All of my work was done with colleagues!
+Here are some of the research problems in this area that I have worked on.

 How bright is a star really?
 Transition probabililties.

 Ordinary stars are mostly hydrogen.
-So we might expect to see spectral lines due to the transition of an electron from one energy level to a lower one, as in Figure__.
-Astrophycists have determined what the intrinsic brighness of each of the stars would be.
-You would think that these values would tell you how far away the star is.
+So we might expect to see spectral lines as in Figure 1, due to the transition of an electron from one orbit’s energy level to a lower one, as in Figure 2.
+Astrophysicists have determined what the intrinsic brighness of each type of star would be.
+You would think that these values would tell you how far away the star is by what brightness you observe.
 Not quite.
-In addition to the size of the energy jump, there is a probability of its likeliness of making that jump.
+In addition to the size of the energy jump (Figure 3) , there is the question of its likelihood of making that jump.
 That has to be factored in.
 We call that the “transition probability”.
 That’s what we can calculate using self-consistent field theory, and that was the subject of my Ph.D. dissertation.
 I did it for carbon, nitrogen, and oxygen.
 Why?
-Because astrohysicists have found some in stars, albeit in much lower quantity than hydrogen.
+Because astrophysicists have found some in stars, albeit in much lower amounts than hydrogen.
 So there it stood.
 But now came another problem: their spectra were mostly at wavelengths in the ultraviolet range.
-(Think sunburn.)
-The Earth’s atmosphere blocks most of that out.
-The only way to use my results would be for measurements made outside the Earth’s atmosphere.
-So my results were relegated to obscure journals from 1971–until the early 1990’s, when a colleague came to me, excitedly announcing that my work was now being cited.
+Think sunburn.
+Luckily the Earth’s atmosphere blocks most of that out.
+But then the only way to use my results would be for measurements made outside the Earth’s atmosphere.
+So my work was relegated to obscure journals, from 1971–until the early 1990’s, when a colleague came up to me, excitedly announcing that my work was now being cited.
 In a word (well, two words): Hubble Telescope!
-Not exactly the text on my T-shirt: “I BECAME A PHYSICIST FOR THE FAME AND THE MONEY”, but gratifying nonetheless, to have made a contribution to knowledge about the stars.
+Not exactly the text on my T-shirt: “I BECAME A PHYSICIST FOR THE FAME AND THE MONEY” but gratifying nonetheless, to have made a contribution to scientific knowledge.

 Sneaking a peek at the nucleus.
 Muonic atoms.

-Look again at the figure of the Bohr atom for hydrogen in Figure__.
+Look again at the diagram of the Bohr atom for sodium in Figure 5.
 Other atoms look about the same: a heavy compact nucleus and lightweight electrons revolving around it from considerable distance, again like the solar system.
-How much can we know about the structure of the nucleus if the only possiblel probes, the electrons, are so far away?
-Well one way to find out is to see if we can find electron-like objects that can get closer in.
+How much can we know about the structure of the nucleus if the only possible probes, the electrons, are so far away?
+Not a whole lot.
+But one way to find out is to see if we can find electron-like particles that can get closer in.
 We can.
 They are called muons.
-They have the same charge as electrons: -1,, but are 207 times its mass.
-Doing the math (I won’t), that puts them 207 times closer to the nucleus than electrons.
-With them, we can probe features of the nuckeus that would otherwise be invisible to us.
+They have the same charge as electrons: -1, but have 207 times the mass.
+Doing the math (trust me), that puts them 207 times closer to the nucleus than are electrons.
+With them, we can probe features of the nucleus that would otherwise be invisible.
 One such is its internal magnetism.
 Without going into detail, that’s what we did.

 Now a word about the politics of science–and don’t let anyone tell you there isn’t any.

 Second example.
 They had published their work in a very prestigious journal.
-We sent our work showing their error to the same journal.
+We sent our work showing our calculations and their error to the same journal.
 It was rejected.
 Why?
-Because journal editors don’t like to get egg on their face.
-So we published it in another journal, but people who only read the original would never know that the experimental results were proven wrong.
+Because journal editors don’t like egg on their face.
+So we published it in another journal, but people who only read the original would never know that the experimental results were wrong and our theoretical ones were right One of our team jokingly proposed that we should not have shown that they were wrong, just have said that the disagreement between experiment and theory was a conundrum.
+Of course we gladly paid the price for integrity.

 SUSYQM

-Most of my research activity from 1995 involved what is called “supersymmetric quantum mechanics”, abbreviated “SUSYQM”.
-It sounds daunting, and the work was indeed, on the interface of physics and mathematics.
+Most of my research activity from 1995 on involved what is called “supersymmetric quantum mechanics”, abbreviated “SUSYQM” and pronounced “Susiecue em”.
+It sounds daunting; it was indeed, sitting on the interface of physics and mathematics.
 But I think I can explain the idea without using either.

-First of all, credit where credit is do.
+First of all, credit where credit is due.
 The leader of our group was Asim Gangopadyaya, my colleague and friend.
 The ideas poured out of him–often in the middle of the night.
 I would sometimes check my email in the morning and receive a message from him sent at four AM.
-(When does the guy sleep?)
+(When did the guy sleep?)

-In Figure __ we saw a simple case of energy levels for hydrogen.
-The difference between states gave the spectrum of hydrogen.
-We can calculate the energies by solving that old workhorse, the Schrodinger Equation–possible, but tedious.
-There’s another way, called (you guessed it) supersymmetric quantum mechanics.
-If you can somehow find the energy of the ground state, you can get all the others.
-Not only that, from it you can find all the energy levels of related ones, which we call “partners”.
-Here’s a graph of one and some its partners (Figure__).
+In Figure 3 we saw energy levels for hydrogen.
+The difference between levels gave the spectrum.
+As we mentioned above, we could calculate the energies by solving that old workhorse, the Schrodinger Equation–possible, but tedious.
+There’s another way, called (you guessed it) SUSYQM.
+If you could somehow find the energy of the lowest state: the so-called ground state, you could get all the others.
+Not only that, you could find all the energy levels of related ones, which we call partners.
+Here’s a graph of one and some its partners (Figure 6).
 Notice that the ground state of each is the next state up; i.e., the first excited state of its partner.
 Here’s a good analogy.
 Take the four stringed instruments.
 Tune them so that the differences in pitch are the same for each instrument.
-Now make the lowest pitch of the cello the same as the second lowest of the bass, the lowest pitch of the viola the same as the second lowest of the cello, and the lowest pitch of the violin the ssame as the second lowest pitch of the viola, as in Figure__.
-Look familiar?
+Now make the lowest pitch of the cello the same as the second lowest of the bass, the lowest pitch of the viola the same as the second lowest of the cello, and the lowest pitch of the violin the same as the second lowest pitch of the viola, as in Figure 6 .
+(The Ill-tempered Strings?)
 There you have it.
-If you know the bass, you know all the others.
+If you know the notes of the bass, you can get all the others.

-Asim and I and another partner, Constantin Rasinariu, wrote two editions of a book: Supersymmetric Quantum Mechanics, An Introduction.
-I had proposed that instead of our photos on the back cover, we do a centerfold.
+Eventually, we put our correct solution for the half-harmonic oscillator in a book written by Asim and me and a third colleague, Constantin Rasinariu: Supersymmetric Quantum Mechanics, An Introduction.
+By the way, I had proposed that instead of our photos on the back cover flap of the book, we do a centerfold.
 I even convinced them to photoshop our heads onto muscular bodies in bathing suits.
-I got Charles Atlas.
-The other guys chickened out.
-(BTW, in the book, we put our correct solution for the half-harmonic oscillator.)
+But in the long run they chickened out.
+I still have the pictures.
+“Blackmail” is such an ugly word….

 Published on May 14, 2025